 The Pacific Alliance was initiated in 2011 and formalised by a framework agreement in 2012.
 Its members – Mexico, Chile, Peru and Colombia – have outward-oriented trade liberalising policies.
 The Alliance aims to achieve the free movement of goods, services, capital and people among members.
-Australia became an observer in November 2012 and attended the May 2013 Summit held in Cali, Colombia and the June 2014 Summit in Punta Mita, Mexico.
-The other observers are Belgium, Canada, China, Dominican Republic, Ecuador, El Salvador, Finland, France, Germany, Guatemala, Honduras, India, Israel, Italy, Japan, Morocco, Netherlands, New Zealand, Paraguay, Portugal, Singapore, South Korea, Spain, Switzerland, Trinidad and Tobago, Turkey, United Kingdom, United States and Uruguay.
-Costa Rica and Panama are seeking full membership of the Alliance.
+Australia became an observer in November 2012 and attended the May 2013 Summit held in Cali, Colombia, the June 2014 Summit in Punta Mita, Mexico, the June 2015 Summit in Paracas, Peru and the June 2016 Summit in Puerto Varas, Chile, and the June 2017 Summit held in Cali, Colombia and the July 2018 Summit held in Puerto Vallarta, Mexico.

-Mercosur is a trade bloc comprising Argentina, Brazil, Paraguay, Uruguay and Venezuela.
-Bolivia is currently going through the ratification process to become a full member.
+Mercosur is a trade bloc comprising Argentina, Brazil, Paraguay, Uruguay and Venezuela (currently suspended).
+Bolivia is going through the ratification process to become a full member.
 Chile, Colombia, Ecuador, Guyana, Peru and Suriname are Associate Members.
-It was founded in 1991.
+Mexico is an observer.
+Mercosur was founded in 1991.
 Australia and New Zealand have a formal consultation mechanism – CER-Mercosur.
 The last CER-Mercosur consultations took place in May 2017.
 Since November 2014, Mercosur has been working on options for convergence with the Pacific Alliance.

 The Central American Integration System (SICA) was formally established in 1991.
-Australia became in observer in 2011.
-Since joining, Australia has attended summits in 2011 and 2012 and is active in the SICA security process.
+Australia became an observer in 2011.
+Since joining, Australia has attended summits annually since 2011.

 Forum for East Asia and Latin American Cooperation (FEALAC) is the only formal dialogue between countries in Latin America and East Asia.
 It draws together 36 countries from East Asia and Latin America aiming to strengthen the relationship between the two regions.
 It involves in-principle biennial Foreign Ministers’ meetings as well as annual Senior Officials and Working Group meetings.
-Three Working Groups on Socio-Political Cooperation and Sustainable Development; Culture, Youth, Gender and Sports; Science, Technology, Innovation and Education; and Trade, Investment, Tourism and MSMEs operate to build collaboration across these thematic areas.
+Four Working Groups on Socio-Political Cooperation and Sustainable Development; Culture, Youth, Gender and Sports; Science, Technology, Innovation and Education; and Trade, Investment, Tourism and MSMEs operate to build collaboration across these thematic areas.

 Australia is a founding member of FEALAC, the first time Australia was accepted as a member in the Asia region.
 Australia has participated in FEALAC Foreign Ministers' and Senior Officials Meetings since FEALAC's inception in 1998.